« Back to category

 Salt is an essential component to your dog’s diet helping muscle and nerve function.
 However, some dogs with chronic disease such as kidney, heart or liver problems may need to watch their salt consumption.
 It is always important to get advice from your vet regarding the diet of your pet.

 If your dog snacks on something it shouldn’t, pet insurance is one way you can ensure they get the professional help they need along with a financial helping hand for vet bills.
-RSPCA Pet Insurance for dogs is affordable and flexible, with premiums helping support the RSPCA.
+RSPCA Pet Insurance for dogs is affordable and flexible, with first year of premiums helping support the RSPCA.

 Dr Leigh Davidson, BVSc, BApplSc, has over 17 years’ experience as a vet, and is the founder of Your Vet Online.
 Your Vet Online provides animal owners who have animal health queries 24 hour online access to registered veterinarians, 365 days a year.